themitosan/R3ditor/Roadmap.md

 ## ARD Map File
 - ~~Create a tool to extract RDT from ARD files~~
 - Almost everything!

-## RE3SET (Settings Editor)
-- ~~Add Starting Items (GameCube not inclused)~~
-- Add option to change starting position
-- Add option to change starting map
-- Add option to change max health
-- more things to come in this list!

 ## Advanced and Long-Term Goals
 - ~~Create a updater~~